Department of Obstetrics and Gynecology

 Collaborations and Multi-Center Trials

 We value collaborations with our colleagues near and far.
-We have active ongoing research collaborations with investigators from other departments and research centers at Baylor and Texas Children’s including the Dan L Duncan Comprehensive Cancer Center, the Human Genome Sequencing Center, the Department of Pathology, the Department of Molecular and Cellular Biology and The Department of Molecular and Human Genetics.
+We have active ongoing research collaborations with investigators from other departments and research centers at Baylor and Texas Children’s, including the Dan L Duncan Comprehensive Cancer Center, the Baylor College of Medicine Human Genome Sequencing Center, the Department of Pathology and Immunology, the Department of Molecular and Cellular Biology, and the Department of Molecular and Human Genetics.

-Investigators in the department have played leading roles in major NIH studies of the last 20 years, including multi-center trials such as the Human Microbiome Project.
-We are clinical sites for multicenter women’s cancer trials, and many clinical trials changing pregnancy care for all women.
+Our investigators have played leading roles in major NIH studies throughout the last 20 years.
+Studies include multicenter trials such as the Human Microbiome Project, NIH/NICHD Maternal-Fetal Medicine Units (MFMU) clinical trials, women’s cancer trials, and other clinical trials that are changing OB/GYN care for all women.

-Other research is also funded by the National Institutes of Health, the March of Dimes, the Burroughs-Welcome Fund, the Preelcampsia Foundation, and the National Cancer Institute. and various private foundations.
-Fellows and residents in the department pursue a research project with departmental faculty, culminating in national and local presentations.
-Our labs host Ph.D. graduate students, and postdoctoral fellows.
+Further research is also funded by the National Institutes of Health, the March of Dimes, the Burroughs-Wellcome Fund, the Preeclampsia Foundation, the National Cancer Institute, and various private foundations.
+Fellows and residents in the department pursue research projects with departmental faculty, culminating in national and local presentations.
+Our labs also host visiting Ph.D. graduate students and postdoctoral fellows.